tyhdefu/economics-notes/src/macro/economic_growth/ldc.md

 It is intended to kick start the "take-off" stage.

-It can be argued that developed nations will receive a benefit from the LDC developing, as they will gain a trading partner.A
+It can be argued that developed nations will receive a benefit from the LDC developing, as they will gain a trading partner.

 There are also humanitarian reasons for foreign aid.
 This can include helping to alleviate poverty and address income inequality.
 It can help solve market failure